plone/training/docs/customizing-volto-light-theme/creating-new-project.md

 pipx run cookieplone
 ```

-You’ll be prompted with several questions.
+You'll be prompted with several questions.
 For this tutorial, you should accept the default values by pressing {kbd}`Enter`, except for the following.
 [Insert exceptions here.]